William Bonin: 1968–1969: Life after the military

-Incarceration at Atascadero and Vacaville prison
+1969–1974: Incarceration in Atascadero and Vacaville

-Bonin arrived at the Atascadero State Hospital on June 17, 1969; he was subjected to a battery of psychiatric examinations which revealed that he possessed an IQ of 121 and displayed traits of manic depression, sexual sadism disorder, and antisocial personality disorder.
+Bonin arrived at the Atascadero State Hospital on June 17, 1969.
+There, he was subjected to a battery of psychiatric examinations which revealed that he possessed an IQ of 121 and displayed traits of manic depression, sexual sadism disorder, and antisocial personality disorder.
 A physical examination revealed extensive scars on Bonin's head and buttocks, which he claimed to have no memory of obtaining, but were likely sustained in the Franco-American Orphanage.
 This lack of acknowledgement led experts to conclude Bonin repressed memories of the more extreme aspects of his childhood abuse.
-They also noted the psychological and emotional implications of Bonin's unhealthy relationship with his mother, upon whom he remained emotionally dependent, in spite of her low opinion of him (she considered him "worthless as a human being").
+They also noted the psychological and emotional implications of Bonin's relationship with his mother, upon whom he remained emotionally dependent, in spite of her low opinion of him (she considered him "worthless as a human being").

 Bonin regularly attended group therapy sessions while incarcerated.
 Psychiatrists noted his defensive, aggressive attitude toward other patients, and his refusal to acknowledge his homosexuality.
 (Note: Contemporary records reveal Bonin fainted "dead away for ten minutes" from stress related to acknowledging his sexual orientation during his first interview at the Atascadero hospital.)
 Bonin divulged his intentions to eliminate any future victims of his sexual assaults, if he deemed it necessary.
 He was classified as an extreme sociopath with a high probability of recidivistic behavior under periods of psychotic breakdown.
 He was regarded as "extremely disturbed" and his poor social skills with others were also viewed as hindering his own treatment.
 Despite this, Bonin willingly participated in experimental programs and was generally considered a non-violent, helpful, and conscientious patient by staff.
 He had recited what he perceived psychiatrists desired to hear from him, believing he could manipulate them into granting him an early release.
 One psychiatrist wrote of Bonin that he "wanted to straighten himself out, but doesn't know how to go about it."